lchin10/chin-ec530-project2/README.md

 ### 3/23/2024 Update:

 - Created working APIs for:
-    - registration, login, and deleting user in module '*auth_api.py*'
+    - registration, login, deleting user, and changing password in module '*auth_api.py*'
     - uploading files, listing user files, and removing files in module '*file_upload.py*'
 - Found a way to set up all APIs from multiple modules at once.
 - Added logs and profiling for API calls